plone/volto/packages/registry/docs/howto/how-to-register-and-retrieving-components.md

 Note that you can pass `props` down to the retrieved component.

-### Adapt the component using the `dependencies` array
+## Adapt the component

-You can register components, then retrieve them, given a list of modifiers using `dependencies`.
+You can register components, then retrieve them, given a list of modifiers using the `dependencies` array.

 ```js
 import MyTeaserNewsItemComponent from './MyTeaserNewsItemComponent'